patnicolas/Neural_architecture/README.md

    modules.append(activation)
    self.modules = modules
 ```

-Note that the de-convolution block does have any pooling capabilities
+*Note* that the de-convolution block does have any pooling capabilities

-The class method, auto_build, takes a convolutional neural block, number of input and output channels and an optional activation function to generate a de-convolutional neural block of type DeConvNeuralBlock.
+The class method, **auto_build**, takes a convolutional neural block, number of input and output channels and an optional activation function to generate a de-convolutional neural block of type **DeConvNeuralBlock**.
 The number of input and output channels in the output deconvolution layer is computed in the private method __resize

 ```
 @classmethod